hircoder/fast_retail_analysis/README.md

 # Fast Retailing Data Analysis Script
-Quick analysis script to evaluate Fast Retailing (UNIQLO parent company) sales data against benchmark disclosures.
+Quick analysis script to analyze time-series data using dummy consumer purchase data.

 ## What it does
 - Loads and validates transaction data from 2018-2020